 After studding fashion and textiles for two years I then decided to go to university where I studied fashion design for three years.
 Once I graduated I had many ideas about how to use my degree.
 In the end I decided to create my own opportunity.
 I wanted to create a place where myself and other women could learn and grow.
 A place that was peaceful and creative.
 A place where women can escape any difficulties they may face and enjoy time for themselves.
 So, I embarked on an exciting journey and built Create Paradise.

-My desire is to create a relaxing and uplifting environment for all the women and children that attend my sewing classes.
-My classes are not just sewing classes; I aim to share a creative experience with you.
-I have been busy expanding Create Paradise and now work from home, which creates a great opportunity for me to be very flexible for my clients.
-My house is an elegant Victorian property with its entire original features.
-I am enjoying teaching all the wonderful people I meet and excited about my future and where Create Paradise will take me!
+My desire was to create a relaxing and uplifting environment for all the women and children that attend my sewing classes.
+My classes were not just sewing classes; I aimed to share a creative experience with my clients.
+I am enjoyed teaching all the wonderful people I met and was excited about my future and where Create Paradise.